SuperCOOL Cryogenic Probe

-The SuperCOOL probe features significantly improved sensitivity at double the sensitivity of conventional probes and thermal noise is reduced by cooling of both the detection coil and preamplifier.
-The SuperCOOL probe reduces measurement times to just 1/4 to enable many more samples to be measured in a single day.
-The SuperCOOL probe accept a 5mm diameter tube, has a wide temperature range from -40°C to +150°C , and also is suitable for polymeric samples of high viscosity.
+The Liquid-Nitrogen cooled JEOL SuperCOOL probe features significantly improved sensitivity as probes’ thermal noise is reduced by cooling of both the detection coil and preamplifier.
+The SuperCOOL probe reduces measurement times by up to 75% compared to that of room temperature probes.
+This enables many more samples to be measured in a single day.
+Measurements which used to take several days can now be made in a few hours, thus improving the operational efficiency of the instrument.

 The SuperCOOL probe (the detection coil is cooled by liquid nitrogen) is highly cost efficient when compared with the UltraCOOL probe (wherein the detection coil is cooled by liquid helium).
 This probe comes with a new cooling system that does not require a water chiller.
-As it can run experiments in 1/9 of the time, measurements which used to take several days can now be made in a few hours, thus improving the operational efficiency of the instrument.

 Measurements at high temperatures of up to 150°C and the high sensitivity of the SuperCOOL probe show outstanding results for polymer samples.